pro-long/visual-product-suggestion/README.md

 - `App.js` & `App.css` -- React frontend for user interaction, image upload, preview, and result display.
 - `app.py` -- Flask backend REST API for handling image upload/URL, calling Imagga, and calculating/tagging matches.
+- `products_with_cloudinary.json` -- local database should be placed in `visual-product-suggestion/backend` (Check Dataset Creation for generating this file).

 ## Dataset Creation

 To create or update the product database file, a folder named `DB_creation_data` is provided in this repository.
-- Inside it, find the Python code in `DB_creation_data/vis-suggestion/DB_creation.ipynb` for generating `products_with_cloudinary.json` using product images and Imagga's tagging API.
+- Inside it, find the Python code in `DB_creation_data/DB_creation.ipynb` for generating `products_with_cloudinary.json` using product images and Imagga's tagging API.
+- There are 61 products images available in `DB_creation_data/vis-suggestion/`, which were also used in this project.
 - This code requires API keys for both Imagga and Cloudinary.

 > [Imagga](https://imagga.com/): First 100 requests are free
+>
 > [Cloudinary](https://cloudinary.com/): Free for storing limited images

 - **Before running the script/notebook:**
   - Set your Imagga API key/secret and Cloudinary credentials in the code or relevant `.env` file.
 - Product images for the database are also included in this folder, so you can recreate or expand the dataset as needed.

-## How to Run the Project
+## How to Run the Project (locally)

 1. **Backend:**
    - Ensure Python, Flask, Flask-CORS, and requests are installed.